ereisher/Capstone/steps.md

     - Build the manifest file using the 'manifest_builder.py' by specifiying -i acc_list_file -p path_to_the_raw_reads
     - Get the latest release for the reference database (SILVA).
     - Naive Bayes classifiers trained on Silva classifiers are available here: [Database](https://docs.qiime2.org/2020.6/data-resources/#taxonomy-classifiers-for-use-with-q2-feature-classifier)
-    - Make sure these files are included in the 'qiime2' directory: metadata.tsv, manifest, and reference database.
+    - Make sure these files are included in the 'qiime2' directory: metadata.tsv, manifest, and reference database
     - Before running 'clean_reads.slurm' check the following:
-      * Edit the path in line 8, 9, and 20.
+      * Edit the path in line 8, 9, and 20
     - Run 'sbatch clean_reads.slurm'
     - Before running 'dada2.slurm' check the following:
-      * Edit the path in line 8, 9, and 28.
+      * Edit the path in line 8, 9, and 28
       * Values for dada2 denoising (lines 18-21) were assigned from visualizing 'demux.qzv'
-    - Run the 'sbatch dada2.slurm'
+    - Run'sbatch dada2.slurm'

-  Part 3 before running 'part3.slurm' check the following:
+    - Before running 'diversity_metrics.slurm' check the following:
-    - Edit the path in line 8, 9, and 15.
+      * Edit the path in line 8, 9, and 15
-    - Look at the Interactive Sample Detail for the 'table-viz.qzv' in the artifacts directory in order to assign sampling depth value.
-    - Once a sampling depth value was chosen add it to line 29.
+      * Sampling depth value assigned from 'table-viz.qzv'
-    - Make sure that there is no directory called 'core-metrics-results'.
+      * Make sure that there is no directory called 'core-metrics-results'
-    - Run the 'sbatch part3.slurm'
+    - Run 'sbatch diversity_metrics.slurm'

 3. Normalization using SRS (scaling with ranked subsampling) method:
-    - First, download the amplicon sequence variant (ASV) or the operational taxonomic unit (OTU) found in the artifacts directory 'table.qza'.
+    - Download 'table.qza'.
-    - Second, upload the 'table.qza' to the SRS Shiny app (https://vitorheidrich.shinyapps.io/srsshinyapp/) in order to choose a sampling depth (Cmin) or the normalization cut-off value.
+    - Upload the 'table.qza' to the SRS Shiny app (https://vitorheidrich.shinyapps.io/srsshinyapp/) in order to choose a sampling depth (Cmin)
     - It is best to choose a Cmin which doesn’t result in eliminating so many samples.
-    - Once a Cmin value was chosen add it to line 7 in the 'normalized_srs.sh' script.
+    - Add Cmin to line 7 in the 'normalized_srs.sh' script.
-    - Run the 'bash normalized_srs.sh' from the 'qiime2' directory.
+    - Run 'bash normalized_srs.sh' from the 'qiime2' directory

 4. Create relative abundance plots (heatmap and barplot)- files can be found in the R folder
-    - First, install R version 4.1.2 and create a directory called 'qiime2_output'.
+    - Install R version 4.1.2 and create a directory called 'qiime2_output'.
     - Note * At this time, HCC does not support the R packages needed for this step
-    - Second downlowd the 'Heatmap-barplot.R', 'metadata.tsv', 'table.qza', 'taxonomy.qza' to the 'qiime2_output' directory.
+    - Downlowd the 'Heatmap-barplot.R', 'metadata.tsv', 'table.qza', 'taxonomy.qza' to the 'qiime2_output' directory.
     - Edit the path in line 3 from the 'Heatmap-barplot.R' script.
     - Install both the 'tidyverse' package and the 'qiime2R' package.
-    - Then run the rest of the code in the script.
+    - Run the rest of the code in the script.

-    - Run sub-analysis: LEfSe, and PICRUSt2
+5. Run sub-analysis: LEfSe, and PICRUSt2

-5. LEfSe analysis steps- files can be found in the LEfSe folder
+    - LEfSe analysis steps- files can be found in the LEfSe folder
-    - First, install LEfSe version 1.0.
+        * Install LEfSe version 1.0.
-    - Make a sub-directory to the 'qiime2' called 'lefse'.
+        * Make a sub-directory to the 'qiime2' called 'lefse'.
-    - Go to the lefse directory 'cd lefse' and make sure both 'format_rel_level.sh' and 'rel_format.py' are available in the directory.
+        * Go to the lefse directory and make sure both 'format_rel_level.sh' and 'rel_format.py' are available in the directory.
-    - Before running the 'format_rel_level.sh' script make sure to the edit the title for the plots that will be created (line 28, 33, 38, 43, 48, and 53).
+        * Before running the 'format_rel_level.sh' script make sure to the edit the title for the plots that will be created (line 28, 33, 38, 43, 48, and 53).
-    - Finally, run the 'format_rel_level.sh'
+        * Run 'format_rel_level.sh'

-6. PICRUSt2 analysis steps- files can be found in the PICRUSt2 folder
+    - PICRUSt2 analysis steps- files can be found in the PICRUSt2 folder
-    - First, install PICRUSt2 version 2.4.
+        * Install PICRUSt2 version 2.4.
-    - Make a sub-directory to the 'qiime2' called 'picrust'.
+        * Make a sub-directory to the 'qiime2' called 'picrust'.
-    - Go to the picrust directory 'cd picrust' and make sure 'picrust2.slurm'is available in the directory.
+        * Go to the picrust directory and make sure 'picrust2.slurm'is available in the directory.
-    - Before running the 'picrust2.slurm' script make sure to the edit the path in line 6, 9, 13, 16, and 19.
+        * Before running 'picrust2.slurm' script make sure to the edit the path in line 6, 9, 13, 16, and 19.
-    - Once the scripted finish create a directory called 'vis-lefse', 'cd vis-lefse' and make sure both 'format_pathway_abun.sh', and 'pathway_format.py' are available in the directory.
+        * Once the scripted finish create a directory called 'vis-lefse' and make sure both 'format_pathway_abun.sh', and 'pathway_format.py' are available in the directory.
-    - The 'format_pathway_abun.sh' is used to create a visualization for PICRUSt abundance pathway.
+            * The 'format_pathway_abun.sh' is used to create a visualization for PICRUSt abundance pathway.
-    - Before running the 'format_pathway_abun.sh' script make sure to the edit the path in line 6 and line 20 which contain the title for the plot.
+        * Before running the 'format_pathway_abun.sh' script make sure to the edit the path in line 6 and line 20 which contain the title for the plot.
-    - Edit all paths and ensure the correct line for class, subclass, and subject are selected
-    - Finally, run the 'format_pathway_abun.sh'.
+        * Run the 'format_pathway_abun.sh'.

-    - Running correlation and statistical analysis: alpha and beta group significant, and differential abundance (ANCOM)
+6. Running correlation and statistical analysis: alpha and beta group significant, and differential abundance (ANCOM)

-7. Alpha and beta group significant- files can be found in the Stat folder
+    - Alpha and beta group significant- files can be found in the Stat folder
-    - Make a sub-directory to the 'qiime2' called 'stat' and make sure it included 'stat.slurm' and a sub-dirctury called 'script_output'.
+        * Make a sub-directory to the 'qiime2' called 'stat' and make sure it includes 'stat.slurm' and a sub-dirctury called 'script_output'.
-    - Before running the 'stat.slurm' edit the path in line 8, 9, and 15.
+        * Before running'stat.slurm' edit the path in line 8, 9, and 15.
-    - Change the '--m-metadata-column' for the beta-group-significance with your metadata column (line 44, 50, 56, 62, 68, 74, 81, and 87).
-    - Finally, run the 'sbatch stat.slurm'
+        * Run the 'sbatch stat.slurm'
     - Differential abundance (ANCOM)- files can be found in the ANCOM folder
-    - Make a sub-directory to the 'qiime2' called 'ancom' and make sure it included 'ancom.sh'.
+        * Make a sub-directory to the 'qiime2' called 'ancom' and make sure it includes 'ancom.sh'.
-    - Before running the 'ancom.sh' script edit the path in line 5.
+        * Before running 'ancom.sh' script edit the path in line 5.
-    - Change the 'qiime composition ancom' functions with your metadata column (line 21, 39, 57, 74, 91, and 108).
-    - Finally, run the 'bash ancom.sh'.
+        * Run the 'bash ancom.sh'.